 3. Entering North Korea by train

-The process of entering North Korea from here is straightforwards.
-On the train entrance into North Korea, the train will stop in the North Korean border city of sinuiju where North Korean soldiers will do a visa, passport and customs check.
+The process of travel to North Korea from here and entering the country is straightforwards.
+On the train journey into North Korea, the train will stop in the North Korean border city of sinuiju where North Korean soldiers will do a visa, passport and customs check.
 This seems intimidating, but it is straightforwards.
 They may ask you to open your suitcase in front of them so they can take a look (but the most they will do is peer inside without moving anything).

 You will be given forms asking to declare to them the electronic devices that you are bringing into the country.
 Although your devices will be “registered” they will not likely be followed up on.
-We highly recommend you do not bring laptops into North Korea, the guards will ask you to open it up and show them the files.
+Be careful when bringing computers into the country, the guards will ask you to open it up and show them the files.
 Possession of pornography is an offence.
 Although it is questionable how computer savvy these soldiers are to check everything anyway…

 After this customs period, the train will depart on the journey to Pyongyang.
 Enjoy the scenes of North Korean life on the way!